Skip to main content

 some rule in ast.rules

-# search for rule named alllow
+# search for rule named allow

-ast.name(rule) == "allow"
+ast.ref_to_string(rule.head.ref) == "allow"

-# make sure it's a default assignemnt
+# make sure it's a default assignment

 # that such a rule exists...